spring-tips/configuration/README.md

 }
 ```

-Run this, and you'll see the value form the configuration property file in the output of the log.
-If you want to change which file SPring Boot rads by default, you can do that too.
+Run this, and you'll see the value from the configuration property file in the output of the log.
+If you want to change which file Spring Boot reads by default, you can do that too.
 It's a chicken and egg problem, though - you need to specify a property that Spring Boot will use to figure out where to load all the properties.
-So you need to specify this outside of the application.properties file.
+So you need to specify this outside of the `application.properties` file.
 You can use a program argument or an environment variable to fill the `spring.config.name` property.

 ```shell
 export SPRING_CONFIG_NAME=foo